bagisto/bagisto-docs/docs/2.2/packages/datagrid.md

 ## Available Column Types

 Bagisto’s DataGrid supports various column types that allow you to store, display, and manage diverse kinds of data.
 This also includes a searchability feature, allowing users to filter data by specific criteria.
-Below is a breakdown of key column types: float, integer, string, boolean, date, datetime, and aggregate types.
+Below is a breakdown of key column types: decimal, integer, string, boolean, date, datetime, and aggregate types.

 ### Integer Column Type